csuscholarworks/documentation/docs/manage3.md

 ---
 id: manage3
 title: Managing Your Journal
-description: Managing your journal -- Production
+description: Managing your journal
-sidebar_label: Production
+sidebar_label: Copyediting
 ---
 ## Managing Your Journal

-The OJS Workflow consists of four stages: Submission, Review, Copyediting, and Production.
+The OJS [editorial workflow](https://docs.pkp.sfu.ca/learning-ojs/en/editorial-workflow) consists of four stages: Submission, Review, Copyediting, and Production.

-## Production
+## Copyediting
-Ideally, journal content should be published in at least three formats: PDFs (for your readers to download), HTMLs (for your readers to access online), and [JATS XMLs](https://blog.typeset.io/jats-xml-everything-a-publisher-needs-to-know-95862a4184a3#51cd) (to improve search engine visibility).
-Converting files into these various formats can be time-consuming, and depending on your journal’s number of editorial staff and their technical expertise, you may or may not be able to support all of them.
-At this time, the CSU libraries are only able to provide consultative support, but the following information will assist you in getting started.

-The [PKP documentation](https://docs.pkp.sfu.ca/learning-ojs/en/production-publication#format-article-for-publication) includes some information related to formatting content for publication, including how to assign a Layout Editor.

-Word templates?
-(Here is a useful video on how to format a word doc in journal format, though we should make our own, if not the template itself): https://youtu.be/rCQFEzHjV7I)
+CSU libraries are unable to provide copyediting support for online journals.
+Many smaller-scale presses and individual open access journals rely on volunteers to do light copyediting or hire [freelance editors](https://www.the-efa.org/hiring/) to perform this work.

+For detailed instructions on copyediting in OJS, see the [PKP documentation](https://docs.pkp.sfu.ca/learning-ojs-2/en/in_editing_copyediting).

+To learn about the practices of copyediting, proofreading, and substantive editing, see this [article](https://www.editage.com/all-about-publication/english-editing/copy-editing-vs-proofreading-vs-substantive-editing.html).

+It is also advisable to create a style guide for your journal to achieve consistency in style, grammar, and presentation, among other concerns.
+For examples of style guides, see *[The BMJ](https://www.bmj.com/about-bmj/resources-authors/house-style)* and *[The Journal of Politics](https://www.journals.uchicago.edu/journals/jop/style?mobileUi=0&)*.